AdobeDocs/campaign-standard.pt-BR/help/channels/using/transactional-messaging-limitations.md

 <img src="assets/do-not-localize/icon_concepts.svg" width="60px">

-A seção abaixo lista as práticas recomendadas e limitações que você deve conhecer antes de começar a criar mensagens transacionais.
+Esta seção lista as práticas recomendadas e limitações que você deve conhecer antes de começar a criar mensagens transacionais.

 <!--For more on transactional messages, including on how to configure and create them, see [Getting started with transactional messaging](../../channels/using/getting-started-with-transactional-msg.md).-->